-At December 31, 2020, the Organization held certificates of deposit with original maturity dates greater than a period of ninety days that are carried at amortized cost.
+At December 31, 2021 and 2020, the Organization held certificates of deposit with original maturity dates greater than a period of ninety days that are carried at amortized cost.
 Interest earned on certificates of deposit is included in the accompanying statements of activities.
 These certificates of deposit do not qualify as securities as defined in FASB ASC 320, Investments - Debt and Equity Securities.
-Therefore, these investments are presented separately on the face of the accompanying statements of financial position, and are not included in the fair value disclosures required by FASB ASC 820, Fair Value Measurements and Disclosures.